GDGCloudLahore/Build-With-AI-Labs/README.md

 #### Step 3: Create Your New Repository

 - Create a new repository on GitHub.
-Name it `Built With AI - Lahore Google Gemini Labs`.
+Name it `Built With AI - GDG Cloud Lahore Lab Submission`.
 - Add this new repository as a remote origin to your project.
 This step involves using git commands to set up your local repository's remote URL.

 #### Step 4: Commit Your Changes